utopia-foss/dantro/doc/plotting/creators/ext.rst

     If you get it wrong, the error message aims to be helpful: it provides the full signature and docstring of the invoked helper such that you can adjust the parameters to the required format.

-    Thus, trial and error is a useful initial approach before digging into the :py:class:`~dantro.plot_creators._plot_helper.PlotHelper` API reference.
+    Thus, trial and error is a useful initial approach before digging into the :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` API reference.

 Furthermore, notice how you can combine the capabilities of the plot helper framework with the ability to :ref:`set the plot style <pcr_ext_style>`.